Vague abdominal discomfort, weight loss, and weakness are some typical symptoms.

-About 95% of stomach Stomach The stomach is a large, bean-shaped, hollow muscular organ consisting of three regions: Cardia Body (fundus) Antrum (See also Overview of the Digestive System.) read more cancers are adenocarcinomas.
+About 95% of stomach Stomach The stomach is a large, bean-shaped, hollow muscular organ consisting of four regions: Cardia Fundus Body Antrum read more cancers are adenocarcinomas.
 Adenocarcinomas of the stomach originate from the glandular cells of the stomach lining.

 Rare types of stomach cancer

 Adenocarcinoma of the stomach often begins at a site where the stomach lining is inflamed.
-Helicobacter pylori infection Helicobacter pylori Infection Helicobacter pylori (H. pylori) infection is a bacterial infection that causes stomach inflammation (gastritis), peptic ulcer disease, and certain types of stomach cancer.
-The... read more is a risk factor for some stomach cancers.
-People who have certain gene mutations are also at risk as are people who have autoimmune atrophic gastritis Causes .
+Helicobacter pylori infection Helicobacter pylori Infection Helicobacter pylori (H. pylori) infection is a bacterial infection that causes stomach inflammation ( gastritis), peptic ulcer disease, and certain types of stomach cancer.
+The... read more is a risk factor for some stomach cancers because it causes stomach inflammation.

 Stomach polyps may become cancerous (malignant) and are thus removed.
-Adenocarcinoma of the stomach is particularly likely to develop if the polyps consist of glandular cells, if the polyps are larger than ¾ inch (2 centimeters), or if several polyps exist.
+Adenocarcinoma of the stomach is particularly likely to develop if the polyps consist of glandular cells (adenomatous polyps) or if the polyps are larger than ¾ inch (2 centimeters).